heypiotr/overwatch-lfg/README.md

 This app has no backend of its own, so in theory at least, it could be hosted anywhere as a bunch of static HTML/JS/CSS files.

-However … for good security reasons, web browsers won't just allow an "my-website.com" website to access anything that's not "overwatch-lfg.com".
+However … for good security reasons, web browsers won't just allow "overwatch-lfg.herokuapp.com" to directly access anything that's not "overwatch-lfg.herokuapp.com".
 And since the backend functions are hosted on Twilio Functions, they're at "something-something.twil.io" address.

 Now, there are ways for "something-something.twil.io" to say, "you know what, I'm actually okay with overwatch-lfg.com to access me."
 That's known as [Cross-Origin Resource Sharing][cors], and it's a pretty good/important read if you're not yet familiar with it.

 [cors]: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

-Another relatively common solution is to have the web browser call "my-website.com/backend-endpoint", and set it up so that the "my-website.com" server "forwards" (proxies) the request to "something-something.twil.io/backend-endpoint".
+Another relatively common solution is to have the web browser call "overwatch-lfg.herokuapp.com/backend-endpoint", and set it up so that the "overwatch-lfg.herokuapp.com" server "forwards" (proxies) the request to "something-something.twil.io/backend-endpoint".
 This way, the web browser always operates on the "my-website.com".
-The downside is, you do actually need some simple backend on "my-website.com" that'll do the forwarding/proxying.
+The downside is, you do actually need some simple backend on "overwatch-lfg.herokuapp.com" that'll do the forwarding/proxying.

 This app uses the second solution.
 It's hosted as a simple Heroku app, which serves both the static frontend files, and is set up to proxy the backend requests to Twilio Functions.
 Specifically—if you know a bit more about Heroku—it uses the [Heroku Buildpack for create-react-app][hb].